M.A. in Nonprofit Organizations

 Nature and Purpose of the Program This dynamic and exciting program offers classroom time provided along with travel to different regions and cultures.
 It includes interaction with Ghanaian University students,cultural immersion and, perhaps most importantly, direct involvement.

 Description of the Academic Component Each student will enroll in two or three learning-intense programs which provide course material amounting to six (6) to nine(9) hours of credit.
 One of these will be the African Society and Culture Program.
 The programs will include guest lectures and instruction in classrooms and studios with students in their on-going courses at various schools, Universities and agencies.

-Program Goals This program provides accredited course instruction in the areas of African Society and Culture, Social Service Delivery Systems, Painting in Ghana, West African Fabrics, Dress, & Adornment, Comparative Issues in Counseling & Higher Education.
+Program Goals This program provides accredited course instruction in the areas of African Society and Culture, Children and Family Services Systems in Ghana, Retail Development in Ghana, Introduction to International Workforce Education, Painting in Ghana.
 It also: